Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Proposed Methods: ST and SC

 Figure~\ref{fig:TEE/modTEEdemo}~(c) and (d) demonstrate the process of multi-shooting time evolution.
-While the TEE evolution starts from the initial condition $U^0$ and ends at $T$, the MTEE evolution starts from various time locations, such as $t^n, n=0,\ldots,N-1-w$, and lasts for a shorter time, e.g. $w\Delta t$ in our case.
+While the TEE evolution starts from the initial condition $U^0$ and ends at $T$, the MTEE evolution starts from various time locations, such as $t^n, n=0,\ldots,N-1-w$, and lasts for a shorter time, e.g., $w\Delta t$ in our case.

 MTEE has two advantages over TEE: (1) MTEE is more robust against noise in comparison with TEE.
-If $w \ll N$, the noise accumulates for less time, which helps to stabilize numerical solvers; (2) MTEE is more flexible and its computation is parallelizable.
+If $w \ll N$, the noise in the initial condition accumulates for a smaller amount of time in MTEE, which helps to stabilize numerical solvers.

+For example, consider identifying the Burgers' equation $u_t=-uu_{x}$ from a set of noisy data generated with $T=0.05, \Delta t=0.001, \Delta x=1/256$ (see Figure \ref{fig.MTEE}).
+If one evolves the noisy initial condition in Figure \ref{fig.MTEE}(a), using the correct PDE, i.e., $u_t=-uu_{x}$, the numerical solution blows up at $t=0.032$.
+The numerical solutions at $t=0.02$ and $t=0.03$ are shown in Figure \ref{fig.MTEE} (b) and (c), respectively.
+The TEE at $T =0.05$ is $\infty$ even for the correct PDE since the numerical solution blows up at $t=0.032$.
+On the other hand, MTEE works since we evolve the initial condition for a shorter amount of time, before the numerical solution blows up, such as $t=0.02$ (corresponding to $w=20$ in MTEE) in this example.

+(2) MTEE is more flexible, and its computation is parallelizable.
+The flexibility of MTEE comes from two aspects: (i) The error accumulation time can be controlled by the parameter $w$ such that the PDE is evolved for a time length of $w\Delta t$. (ii) One may assign different weights in the calculation of the evolution errors in different periods.
+Since each time evolution in the multi-shooting is independent, the computation of MTEE can be parallelized.

-The SP algorithm finds a coefficient vector with a specified sparsity, but it is difficult to know the correct sparsity from the given data.
-We propose \textit{Subspace pursuit Time evolution} (ST) which iteratively refines the selection of features.
+The SP algorithm finds a coefficient vector with a specified sparsity, while the correct sparsity is not known from the given data.
+Based on SP and MTEE, we propose \textit{Subspace pursuit Time evolution} (ST), which iteratively refines the selection of features.
+Figure \ref{fig:TEE/modTEEdemo_2} illustrates the ST iteration: Starting from a large number $K$ (no more than the number of features), each SP($k$) coefficient vector is computed for all $k=0,\dots, K$.
+Among these, the $k$ which gives the minimum MTEE is chosen to be $K_1$.
+This procedure continues until two consecutive iterations give the same output or only one feature is left.
+This process will terminate after at most $K-1$ iterations.